 Rivaling the crowds of cherry blossom season, autumn in Japan is alive with the spirit of seasonal appreciation, but in a slightly more reflective, reserved way.

-The appearance of kōyō (literally “colorful leaves”) transforms regular streets into stunning seasonal postcards and parks into scenes worthy of a painting.
+The appearance of kōyō (literally “colorful leaves”) transforms regular streets into stunning seasonal postcards, and parks into scenes worthy of a painting.
 Mountains offer vistas across multi-tonal valleys and gorges are filled with falling leaves.
 The only difficult bit is choosing where to go!
-Here are 12 of our top picks for fall-foliage viewing in Japan.
+Here are 15 of our top picks for fall-foliage viewing in Japan.

-Starting with Hokkaidō and stretching down to Kyūshū, the best times for fall leaves in Japan vary from September to mid-December.
-A rough guide looks a little like this (note that the forecast is mainly for red leaves, the most prized):
+Starting with Hokkaidō and stretching down to Kyūshū, the best times for fall leaves in Japan in 2024 will span from October through early December.

 While the general rule works on an east-to-west sweep, there are exceptions.
 Depending on altitude and plant variety, neighboring prefectures can be on surprisingly different timelines.
-For example, if you’re arriving in Tokyo a whole month before its peak viewing time in late November, pop on the train to Nikkō, where the leaves turn in October.
+For example, if you’re arriving in Tokyo a whole month before its peak viewing time in late November, hop on the train to Nikkō, where the leaves start to turn in October.

 Another way to catch the leaves is to check out the primary tree types: ginkgo, for example, stay golden for longer than many other trees, so if it’s late in the season, head for places with plenty of those.